DirtBagXon/hypseus_singe_data/00-zip-roms/README.md

 As detailed on the main repo page, zipped ROM files are not bound to the _singe/_ subfolder and can be placed in any convenient location.
 The _.txt_ framefile is still required to locate video and audio data, however, as with the _.zip_, this is no longer bound to the _singe/_ subfolder.

-A typical argument set using zip ROMS may begin:
+A typical argument set using zip ROMs may begin:

 ```
 hypseus singe vldp -zlua roms/timegal.zip -framefile vldp/timegal/timegal.txt ...